 Bigger Is Not Always Better

-Delivery professionals have told clients for years that a bigger list is not always better.
-We have been telling people that mailing people for the sake of mailing people is not a winning strategy.
-We have advocated mailing to engaged subscribers while letting the deadwood disappear.
+Delivery professionals have been telling clients for years that a bigger list is not always a better list.
+We have been telling people that mailing people for sake of mailing people is not a winning strategy.
+And, we have been advocating mailing to engaged subscribers while letting the dead wood fall away.

-For years, we have suffered (not so) silently as clients refuse this advice as counterintuitive and wrong.
+And for years we have suffered (not so) silently as clients have refused this advice as being counter-intuitive and wrong.
 They say, “That’s just crazy talk!”

-Well, even though there are lots of other case studies that say the same thing, Marketing Sherpa is here to support us once again.
+Well, even though there are lots of other case studies that say the same thing, Marketing Sherpa is here to back us up once again.
 Case Study #CS31751 about the Indianapolis Symphony Orchestra is free to read until November 19, 2010.
-It also forms what I believe is our first entry in this site’s Email Hall of Fame.
+And it also forms what I believe is our first entry in this site’s Email Hall of Fame.

 There are some important bits here that are worthy of consideration: